CS-433/ml-project-2-amg66/README.md

 ```

 ### How to reproduce the results

-You can run a series of experiments by using:
+For our baseline model, you can run a series of experiments by using:
 ```
 bash run.sh
 ```